The-Eric-Experiment/tee-blog-contents/pages/about-me.md

 ![Walter](/contents/pages/about-me/walti.jpg)

-His name is Walter, and he is a mixed breed dog as well, but he has some Greyhound in him.
-He is still around with my parents back in Brazil and he's a great boy.
+His name was Walter, and he was a mixed breed dog as well, but he had some Greyhound in him.

 We used to live with him in an apartment and we'd take him for a walk twice a day and he would always wait for his walks to "go to the toilet".

-It was hilarious because as soon as we got downstairs in our building's parking lot, we'd release him from his leash and he would bolt, he runs so fast, just like a Greyhound.
+It was hilarious because as soon as we got downstairs in our building's parking lot, we'd release him from his leash and he would bolt, he ran so fast, just like a Greyhound.

+Sadly he recently died, it was very sudden.

-He's a really happy and loving guy, I miss him a lot.
+He's was really happy and loving guy, I miss him a lot.

 Another guy I miss a lot is my cat Sheep.